-Rising obesity is not only a pressing global public health problem.
-There is also substantial evidence that obese people, particularly women, are less likely to be employed and, when employed, are likely to earn lower wages.
+Rising obesity is a pressing global public health problem responsible for rising health care costs and in some countries one of the leading causes of preventable deaths.
+There is substantial evidence that obese people are less likely to be employed and, when employed, earn lower wages.
 There is some evidence that the lower earnings are a result of discriminatory hiring and sorting into jobs with less customer contact.
 Understanding whether obesity is associated with adverse labor market outcomes and ascertaining the source of these outcomes are essential for designing effective public policy.

 Data sets drawn from survey data with information on labor market outcomes often have weak coverage of health issues, so obesity measurements may not be accurate enough for rigorous statistical studies.

-Despite strong correlations between obesity and adverse labor market outcomes, causality has not been definitively demonstrated—and the direction of causality could run from lower wages to obesity.
+Despite strong correlations between obesity and adverse labor market outcomes, causality is difficult to demonstrate—and the direction of causality could run from lower wages to obesity.

-It is possible that there is no causal relationship in either direction, and that a third factor is linked to both obesity and labor market outcomes.
+It is possible that there is no causal relationship in either direction, or that a third factor is linked to both obesity and labor market outcomes.

 Author's main message

-There is growing evidence that obese people receive lower wages and are less likely to be employed than non-obese people, and that these adverse outcomes are caused by obesity.
+There is growing evidence that obese people often receive lower wages and are less likely to be employed than non-obese people, and that these adverse outcomes are likely caused by obesity.
 Obesity threatens to become an increasing burden on all taxpayers as a result of the associated higher medical costs, lower productivity and wages, and reduced probability of finding employment.
+The medical costs of obesity have been rising.
 Governments and employers have a compelling interest in finding ways to reduce obesity levels and discrimination against obese workers.

-Worldwide, obesity has nearly doubled since 1980, reaching epidemic proportions in many high-income countries and rising rapidly in developing countries as well.
-The World Health Organization (WHO) estimates that there were 1.5 billion overweight adults and at least 500 million obese adults worldwide in 2008 (based on the body mass index, or BMI; see Measures of fat and obesity).
-Childhood overweight and obesity have also increased dramatically since 1990 (see Figure 1).
-There is a strong intergenerational correlation between parental obesity and childhood obesity.
+Worldwide, obesity has nearly tripled since 1975, reaching epidemic proportions in many high-income countries and rising rapidly in developing countries as well.
+The World Health Organization (WHO) estimates that there were 1.9 billion overweight adults and at least 650 million obese adults worldwide in 2016 (based on body mass index, BMI).
+Rates of childhood overweight and obesity have also increased dramatically.
+In 2016 there were 41 million children under the age of five who were obese.
+Scholars have demonstrated that there is a strong intergenerational correlation between parental obesity and childhood obesity.

 Obesity is a risk factor for many diseases, including diabetes, heart ailments, stroke, hypertension, arthritis, sleep apnea, and asthma.
-In most high-income countries the medical costs of obesity-related illness in adults are estimated at 1–5% of annual health care expenditures—and could be as high as 20% in the US.
+In most high-income countries the medical costs of obesity-related illness in adults are estimated at 1–5% of annual health care expenditures.
+One study estimates the medical costs for adults to have been $342.2 billion in 2013.
 Obesity rivals smoking as the leading preventable cause of death worldwide .

-The literature on the possible links between obesity and adverse labor market outcomes has been growing since the mid-1990s .
-It finds that obese people earn less, have lower productivity, and have higher rates of absenteeism on average than other workers.
+The literature on the possible links between obesity and adverse labor market outcomes has grown tremendously since the mid-1990s .
+It finds that obese people earn less, have lower productivity, and may have higher rates of absenteeism on average than other workers.
 From a public policy standpoint, understanding whether obesity is associated with adverse labor market outcomes and establishing the source of these outcomes are essential for designing effective public policy.

 Discussion of pros and cons